 You can open an HSA on your own or get one through an employer.
 The funds added to your HSA roll over from year to year, so if you don’t use all the money in your account in a given year, you’ll still be able to use it later on.
-The government limits how much money you can contribute each year, and the amount tends to change annually; for 2021, it is $3,850 for an individual and $7,750 for a family.
+The government limits how much money you can contribute each year, and the amount tends to change annually; for 2023, it is $3,850 for an individual and $7,750 for a family.

 HSAs are tax-advantaged, but what that looks like depends on if you open the account on your own or receive it through an employer.
 If you open it on your own, you can deduct the contributions from your taxes.
 If it is through your employer, a portion of your salary or wage goes into the account pre-tax.

 FSAs at a Glance

 FSAs are accounts that employers can include as part of their benefits package — in other words, you cannot open one on your own, and they are tied to the employer.
 The funds added to an FSA will not roll over from year to year, with the exception of up to $550, depending on the policies of the company you work for.